 We can begin to apply this in little ways that can make a big difference simply by slowing down and being willing to suspend judgments and conclusions, especially those that indict others in favor of taking responsibility for our reactions.
 No one can “make us mad” without our permission.
 The unwillingness to accept responsibility for our subjective states no doubt has ended many marriages and friendships that otherwise might have flourished.
 Everyone is carrying a burden, how great a burden, who can say?
 As Hesse writes, “To each his lot, and none is light.”
 If we take a moment to look at a situation through the eyes of another, we may be less inclined to condemn.
 To be sure, denying our inner experience can be as destructive, and at the end of the day, misappropriating responsibility, enabling, and willfully struggling to accept the unacceptable are no more sustainable than denial, projection, and exporting authority.
 It is, as always, a matter of balancing complementary truths.
 And this, as it turns out, is a matter of taking a moment to consider where the boundary lies between self and other.
 That moment can be an investment that pays priceless dividends.

 23 April, 2017

-Still, it can be more effective to accomplish what you need to accomplish with the minimum effort.
+It can be more effective to accomplish what you need to accomplish with the minimum effort.
 Watch Anthony Hopkins.
 He doesn’t appear to be doing anything.
 He is so still that you can’t see him working, but you are drawn into his character through his very stillness.